Anti-psychiatry: Involuntary hospitalization

 Critics see the use of legally sanctioned force in involuntary commitment as a violation of the fundamental principles of free or open societies.
 The political philosopher John Stuart Mill and others have argued that society has no right to use coercion to subdue an individual as long as they do not harm others.
 Research evidence regarding violent behavior by people with mental illness does not support a direct connection in most studies.
 The growing practice, in the United Kingdom and elsewhere, of Care in the Community was instituted partly in response to such concerns.
 Alternatives to involuntary hospitalization include the development of non-medical crisis care in the community.

 The American Soteria project was developed by psychiatrist Loren Mosher as an alternative model of care in a residential setting to support those experiencing psychiatric symptoms or extreme states.
 The Soteria houses closed in 1983 in the United States due to lack of financial support.
 Similar programs were established in Europe, including in Sweden and other North European countries.
 In 2015, a Soteria House opened in Vermont, US.
 The physician Giorgio Antonucci, during his activity as a director of the Ospedale Psichiatrico Osservanza of Imola in Italy from 1979 to 1996, refused any form of coercion and any violation of the fundamental principles of freedom, questioning the basis of psychiatry itself.

 Psychiatry as pseudoscience and failed enterprise

-Many of the above issues lead to the claim that psychiatry is a pseudoscience.
+Some individuals claim that psychiatry is a pseudoscience, a view that sometimes overlaps with mental illness denial.
 According to some philosophers of science, for a theory to qualify as science it needs to exhibit the following characteristics: